Understanding TSP Annuities

 What Are TSP Annuities?

-Converting your TSP into a life annuity is one of the options available to federal employees, and doing so will set up guaranteed monthly payments that last the rest of your life.
+Converting your TSP into a life annuity is one option available to federal employees.
+Doing so sets up guaranteed monthly payments that last the rest of your life.

-This can be an appealing option to those who are worried about burning through their savings or running out of money in retirement.
+This can be an appealing option for people who are worried about burning through their savings or running out of money in retirement.

-According to a fact sheet from TSP.gov, when you opt for a life annuity, you essentially give up control of your money in exchange for set, guaranteed monthly payments.
+According to a fact sheet from TSP.gov, when you opt for a life annuity, you give up control of your money in exchange for guaranteed monthly payments.

-It’s essentially a tradeoff, where you are relinquishing control in exchange for certainty.
+It’s essentially a trade-off, where you relinquish control in exchange for certainty.

 *Ad: Clicking will take you to our partner Annuity.org.